codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 Codefresh administrators can create, register and authorize Codefresh as an OAuth2 App in GitHub.
 Codefresh users can then authorize access to GitHub instead of generating a personal access token from their Git providers to perform Git-based actions.

-To set up OAuth2 authorization for GitHub, you must create a:
+To set up OAuth2 authorization for GitHub in Codefresh, you must:
-* GitHub OAuth2 Application for CSDP
+* Create a GitHub OAuth2 Application for Codefresh
-* K8s `secret` in the runtime cluster with OAuth2 Application credentials
+* Create a K8s `secret` in the runtime cluster with OAuth2 Application credentials
 * Configure OAuth2 settings in Codefresh to create a K8s `ConfigMap` that references the secret

 ### Step 1: Create GitHub OAuth2 Application
 Create and register an OAuth App under your organization to authorize Codefresh.